DIY NO SEW FRINGED KIMONO

 Ok so despite the torrential rain (that anti rain dance wasn’t worth the trouble), Glastonbury was a seriously fantastic weekend.
 But more on that later!
 One thing I noticed while I was there was the dominance of a few key ‘festival dressing’ trends.
 One which sort of surprised me was the proliferation of the mermaid/ sea punk theme – there was seriously miles of blue and pink hair on display and flat backed pearls applied to faces like it was nobody’s business.
 Another trend which I have to say I was getting amongst myself was the kimono one – not so practical in half a foot of mud but that sure didn’t stop me or any other girl!
 Being a lover of kimonos ourselves, last week I created this no sew one (you got a glimpse of the BTS here during my week with Ferragamo) – perfect for those of you a bit scared of the thought of a needle and thread.
-It’s available in two prints so there’s something for everyone, and is Glastonbury festival tested so what more could you want?

 - 1 floral scarf